HaidarFico/HaidarFico/README.md

 Hi!
-I'm Haidar Fico, I'm currently a student at Institut Teknologi Sepuluh Nopember.
-I'm currently learning web development!
+I'm Haidar Fico, I'm a developer. feel free to see through my page!

 <!---
 HaidarFico/HaidarFico is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.